The Tangled Roots of TCM

-During acupuncture treatments, I often have people asking me about the origins of Traditional Chinese Medicine (TCM) and Acupuncture.
+During Acupuncture treatments, I often have people asking me about the origins of Traditional Chinese Medicine (TCM) and Acupuncture.
 Although I’m quite sure that today, with our modern research and tools, it is practiced in a starkly different manner than when it first appeared in the Stone Age.
 The fact that a medicine of such importance today can trace its roots back into prehistory is truly fascinating.

 Although we attribute the origins to China (indeed, we call it “Chinese Medicine”), and call it roughly 3000-5000 years old, there is a bit of speculation to this.
 It is very likely that outside influences played important parts in its development, just as Chinese influences are found in the roots of many other cultures.
 Ancient exploration and trade routes would have undoubtedly served as vessels to mix ideas, medicinal substances, and tools.
-Being a close neighbor, Indian influence is very easy to spot in TCM herbal medicine, as many of the herbs originally grew in India and were documented for much the same purposes in Ayurvedic medicine.
+Being a close neighbour, Indian influence is very easy to spot in TCM herbal medicine, as many of the herbs originally grew in India and were documented for much the same purposes in Ayurvedic medicine.
 Excavation of ancient tombs finds “Chinese Herbs” in other parts, such as a bundle of Ma Huang (Ephedra plant) discovered in a Neolithic tomb in the Middle East, at a time thousands of years before the Chinese Materia Medica was being compiled.
 Many people will remember the discovery of Otzi, the famous “Iceman” mummy of a Bronze Age man in the Italian Alps, and how he had tattoos that seemed to correspond to acupuncture points.

 Safe to say, the exact ancestral origins to our modern practice are lost to history.
 Many theories circulate, and it can be left to the imagination how exactly an idea bloomed in a time when all we had to look to was our natural environment for tools to help us stay alive and well.
 In terms of acupuncture, it would not be a stretch to think about how the instance must have arisen when someone discovered that points “here” could have effect on other points “there”.
 Perhaps it was the constipated early human, whose intestines were plugged up by gorging on the latest large game hunt, who discovered “When I rub this tender area on my hand or on my foot, I can actually feel my bowels start to move.”

 Of course like many other important discoveries, it is likely that similar findings were made by many other people in many other areas.
 It is thought that the use of stone knives and lances used for primitive surgery may have fostered the realization that the puncture of one area brought about sensation in another.
 Warriors hit in battle with arrows could have discovered pain traveling along certain routes that would become somewhat predictable.
-Observations of the skin would discover that discolorations or changes would occur in certain areas in relation to disease or trauma in other areas.
+Observations of the skin would discover that discolourations or changes would occur in certain areas in relation to disease or trauma in other areas.